 Fullstory for data collection

-• Fullcapture: After installing the script, Fullstory automatically records user interactions like mouse movements, clicks, and scrolls.
+• Fullcapture: After installing the script, Fullstory automatically records user activity like mouse movements, clicks, and scrolls.

 • Data management: FullStory’s Data Studio lets you visually define data objects such as elements, pages, events, and properties for cleaner reporting.
 Like Pendo, it applies definitions retroactively, but the difference lies in scope: FullStory captures every interaction by default, so you can go back and create or refine objects from rich historical data, even for things you hadn’t anticipated tracking.
 This flexibility gives you more freedom to explore new questions without being limited to what you tagged in advance.